psahitya/Python-Practice/README.md

 Suppose your files are in /automated_scripts/sql-dir directory.
 I want the output file sql_report_path.csv under /automated_scripts.

 I will use python here.
 I will save the below code as read_n_extract_sql_file.py

+I will execute the read_n_extract_sql_file.py in linux using Execute_python_file_linux and the output to be saved in CSV format.

+Your csv file will have the below output.

+../out-dir/q1.sql SAW_SRC_PATH=’/shared/Dashboard/report path 1’
+../out-dir/q1.sql SAW_SRC_PATH=’/shared/Dashboard/report path 2’